yktoo/yktoo.com/content/blog/posts/0378/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/fonst1pzjg4m2546.jpg" "The swing charger in action." >}}

 Apart from its low energy output, I'm a bit confused by the thought you'll never find out what's on the other side of the charging cable.
 Can it be some obscure device that installs a backdoor on your mobile?
-Or, say, a {{< a "https://habr.com/ru/post/310442/" "USB Killer" >}}?
+Or, say, a [USB Killer](https://habr.com/ru/post/310442/)?
 The latter is really a piece of cake in such a setup.

 By the way, there's a sticker inside the box saying *"Use it at your own risk"*.